Strictly viewers support Tasha Ghouri after ‘unfortunate’ performance mishap

 Strictly viewers have leapt to support Tasha Ghouri after she suffered an “unfortunate” mishap during her latest dance.

-It was Musicals Week on the BBC competition, and the formerLove Island contestant performed an Argentine Tango alongside partner Aljaž Škorjanec to the song “Ex-Wives” from Six.
+It was Musicals Week on the BBC competition, with the stars competing to make the forthcoming semi-finals.
+The formerLove Island contestant, who ended up in this week’s dance off, performed an Argentine Tango alongside partner Aljaž Škorjanec to the song “Ex-Wives” from Six.

 During the intense dance, Ghouri, who was born deaf, was spun to the side when her cochlear implant came loose.